Real Talk: Am I The Only One Working Through Trust Issues While Recove – Journaling is Self-Care LLC

 This is a very important shift for anyone who is recovering from trauma.

 I’m choosing to let go though.
-And if you’re joining me, I’d love to hear about your journey, so leave a comment or DM me so that I can cheer you on!
+And if you’re joining me, I’d love to hear about your journey, so leave a comment so that I can cheer you on!

 Leave a comment